Eczema: Causes, eczema treatment, atopic eczema, home remedies for eczema, discoid eczema

 • Leathery or scaly patches on the skin.

-• Discolouration of skin or pale patches.
+• Skin discolouration or pale patches.

 • Genetics.